kasperskov/binaural_spat-v1.0/README.md

 # binaural_spat
 ![alt tag](docs/space_gui.png)
 ## About
-binaural_spat is a collection of Max for Live devices for binaural spatialisation in Ableton Live using IRCAM's Spat5 library. binaural_spat makes use of new multichannel routing capabilities in Live 10 and Max for Live.
+binaural_spat is a collection of Max for Live devices for binaural spatialisation in Ableton Live using [IRCAM's Spat5 Library](https://forum.ircam.fr/projects/detail/spat/). binaural_spat makes use of new multichannel routing capabilities in [Live 10](https://www.ableton.com) and [Max for Live](https://www.ableton.com/en/live/max-for-live/).
 Before continuing, make sure to have both installed.

 The current version is still being tested, so if you encounter any issues on Windows or Mac, please report back to me.
 ## Installation